 NOTE: You must have an up-to-date C-Map 4D map to use Easy Routing.
-This option is not supported by C-Map MAX maps (Navionics maps offer Autorouting).
+This option is not supported by C-Map MAX maps (Navionics maps offer Dock-to-dock Autorouting).
 Please make sure that your route is within detailed chart coverage.